SmithWillSuffice/ohanga-pai/content/blog/136_ai_copperfields.md

 when I sleep.
 Indeed, I could not get half my work done without sleeping.
 Or at least resting my eyes.

 A pretty sad-hilarious blog entry from Scott Aaronson I saw recently was maybe unintentionally funny.
 He wrote about some sort of summer Math camp for kids.
-Where they blithely ignored the fact everything they were doing could be done faster and more error free my a machine.
-(ALso forgetting to run the machine they would have to first think of the problem.)
+Where they blithely ignored the fact everything they were doing could be done faster and more error free by a machine.
+(Also forgetting to run the machine they would have to first think of the problem.)

 But they had a great fun time, pretending there was no math-assistant